lostandsaved/Somerville-Points-of-Interest/README.md

 1. Clone or download the repository to your local machine and run the index.html page.

 2. Visit: [Index page](https://lostandsaved.github.io/Somerville-Points-of-Interest/index.html)

-Open the menu in the top left to filter points of interest, and click a marker for more information about the location.
+Open the menu in the top left to filter points of interest.
+Click a marker for more information about the location.

 ## Credits